tybrs/mdlpipeline/README.md

 **mdltools**

-The `mdltools` subpackage contains client request abstractions dedicated to interacting with the Moodle Web Services API.
+The `mdltools` subpackage contains client request abstractions dedicated to asynchronously interacting with the Moodle Web Services API.

 **sqltools**

-The `sqltools` subpackage contains a database handler abstaction and queries for retrieving enrollment data from the PowerCampus database.
+The `sqltools` subpackage contains a database handler abstraction and queries for retrieving enrollment data from the PowerCampus database.

 ## Scripts